Chelsea F.C.: Colours

 Chelsea have always worn blue shirts, although they originally used the paler eton blue, which was taken from the racing colours of then club president, Earl Cadogan, and was worn with white shorts and dark blue or black socks.
 The light blue shirts were replaced by a royal blue version in around 1912.
 In the 1960s Chelsea manager Tommy Docherty changed the kit again, switching to blue shorts (which have remained ever since) and white socks, believing it made the club's colours more modern and distinctive, since no other major side used that combination; this kit was first worn during the 1964–65 season.
 Since then Chelsea have always worn white socks with their home kit apart from a short spell from 1985 to 1992, when blue socks were reintroduced.

 Chelsea's away colours are usually all yellow or all white with blue trim.
 More recently, the club have had a number of black or dark blue away kits which alternate every year.
-As with most teams, they have also had some more unusual ones.
+As with most teams, they have had some more unusual ones.
 At Docherty's behest, in the 1966 FA Cup semi-final they wore blue and black stripes, based on Inter Milan's kit.
 In the mid-1970s, the away strip was a red, white and green kit inspired by the Hungarian national side of the 1950s.
 Other away kits include an all jade strip worn from 1986 to 1989, red and white diamonds from 1990 to 1992, graphite and tangerine from 1994 to 1996, and luminous yellow from 2007 to 2008.
 The graphite and tangerine strip has appeared in lists of the worst football kits ever.